June 20, 2013

 Do you know how to handle a prospective customer if one calls out of the blue?

 Can you quickly and efficiently evaluate their potential to buy, provide them vehicle information and move them to a close?

 It may sound crazy, but George Papp, professional sales consultant and former director of sales development at Arrow Truck Sales, says managing a customer that reaches out to a dealer is a complicated aspect of truck sales.

 “The phone is a short-selling cycle.
 When a customer contacts you [on the phone] you want to take him out of the marketplace quickly,” he says.
 “It’s not like outside sales when you’re working with a fleet.”

-Papp says preparation is an absolute necessity for salespeople in any field.
+He says any good phone response begins hours before the phone rings, through preparation.
 Salespeople have to know your inventory to be able to sell it.

-Papp recommends salespeople walk your lot every morning to get acclimated with the trucks available to sell.
+He recommends salespeople walk a used lot every morning to get acclimated with the trucks available to sell.
 They should take notes during the walk, writing down the condition and specs of each truck.
 Once that’s completed, Papp says the salespeople should input their notes into your inventory system on their computers or tablets so they can easily access it during sales discussions.

 Having a conversation strategy to follow a customer inquiry is another essential aspect of preparation.
 To sell a truck you have to control the sales discussion, Papp says.

 Papp says most customer calls all start the same way, with questions about a specific truck or truck financing, and salespeople should have a call outline or script prepared to handle each call path.